safing/web/_publications/2021-09-01-progress-update-august.md

         - type: p
           text: "David and Alex started with the review last month.
 The bookkeeping requirements are fulfilled and now we are in the process of fine-tuning the code and its tests."
         - type: p
           text: "The end of this monster task seems near - but one can never be 100% sure with such an essential feature.
 Payments are just too crucial.
-Anyway, we will keep you posted as always - we cannot wait until people can finally with cryptos!"
+Anyway, we will keep you posted as always - we cannot wait until people can finally pay with cryptos!"
       team:
         - Alex
     - title: "Docs: Portmaster Update System"